 Adrienne Clarkson Prize for Global Citizenship

-The LaFontaine-Baldwin Lecture series gathers Canadians to reflect on democracy, citizenship, and the public good.
-Established by John Ralston Saul, and hosted for the past decade by the ICC, several prominent thinkers, including Naomi Klein, George Erasmus, Louise Arbour, The Rt.
+LaFontaine-Baldwin Lecture series gathers Canadians to reflect on democracy, citizenship, and the public good.
+Established by John Ralston Saul, and hosted for the past decade by the ICC, several prominent thinkers, including Michael Sandel, Naomi Klein, George Erasmus, Louise Arbour, The Rt.
 Hon.
 Beverley McLachlin, Robert Lepage, Shawn A-in-chut Atleo, and Naheed Nenshi, have delivered talks.
 For more information, click here.